jorisvink/coma/README.md

 C-t = prefix

-prefix-C     = new xterm
+prefix-c     = new xterm

 prefix-Space = toggle popup area

-prefix-P     = previous window
+prefix-p     = previous window

-prefix-N     = next window
+prefix-n     = next window

-prefix-R     = restart Coma
+prefix-r     = restart Coma

-prefix-H     = move to frame to the left of current frame
+prefix-h     = move to frame to the left of current frame

 prefix-Left  = move to frame to the left of current frame

-prefix-L     = move to frame to the right of current frame
+prefix-l     = move to frame to the right of current frame

 prefix-Right = move to frame to the right of current frame

-prefix-K     = kill client in current frame
+prefix-k     = kill client in current frame

+prefix-i     = move active client to the frame on the left

+prefix-o     = move active client to the frame on the right

 Screenshots
 -----------